tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

 - interop with other chains

 In this regard, __Cosmos__ looks quite attractive.
 There are other blockchains and DEFI projects in competition for the DEFI space (I will not enumerate them here).
-The Ethereum Blockchain, unless the Bitcoin chain is innovating quickly, so while chains such as Cosmos are quite attractive, the momentum and the early lead of the Etherium ecosystem could still win out in the end.
+The Ethereum Blockchain, unlike the Bitcoin chain is innovating quickly, so while chains such as Cosmos are quite attractive, the momentum and the early lead of the Etherium ecosystem could still win out in the end.